 If you are not successful, as always ask for feedback and if you feel comfortable you can request to be contacted when another role comes up.
 My experience as an employer is that there is no way of 100% knowing whether an interviewee will be successful in the role after a chat.
 I’ve got it wrong on plenty of occasions!
 So don’t feel too down, as, something else will come up soon.

 As much as there is plenty to love about baking bread, it doesn’t turn out to be the dream role for everyone.
 Physical work, long hours and unsociable shifts can become barriers.
 I’ve also seen many intelligent people just not “get” baking bread, professionally anyway.
 In this case, you’ll have much more respect from your employer if you tell them that you are looking for something else.

 They can often put you on basic duties and will stop investing wasted time training you.
 This will allow you to be an asset to them and cover certain positions whilst they look for someone else.

+If you like the idea of becoming a baker and would like to know more, why not speak to a local bakery.
+See if you could do some work experience with them for a shift or two.
 Even if there is no vacancy.
 If they agree, you’ll be able to see first-hand what it’s like in a commercial bakery.
-I always said yes to those that have asked.
+I always said yes to those that asked.
 Many people love baking.
 And once they’re in, they stay in for years.